RicAuc/SeaSlugSpectra/bib/Classification_Guided_Colour_Palette.md

 ## Overview

-The *SeaSlugSpectra* project aims to generate high-quality, biologically inspired qualitative colour palettes from curated images of nudibranchs (sea slugs).
+The *SeaSlugSpectra* project aims to generate colour palettes from curated images of nudibranchs (sea slugs).
 Recognising the wide morphological and chromatic diversity within this taxon, the project has introduced a classification-driven methodology to guide palette extraction.

 This framework maps the **visual structure** of each image to a defined **palette classification type**, each associated with a customised extraction strategy.
 By tailoring the extraction process to the visual organisation of the image, the generated palettes better reflect both the perceptual and biological salience of colour features.

-This report summarises the conceptual rationale, classification system, extraction techniques, and implementation implications of this strategy.

 ---

 ## Motivation for Classification-Based Palette Extraction

-Standard colour extraction pipelines — typically using k-means clustering in RGB space with fixed `k` — fail to account for the semantic and structural variability present in biological imagery.
 Nudibranchs present particular challenges due to:

-- High intra-species chromatic diversity
 - Varying degrees of contrast and tonal modulation
 - Morphologies with blended, layered, or segmented pigmentation